 After completing this degree, you'll be eligible to register with the Nursing and Midwifery Council, the professional regulatory body for nurses and midwives in the UK.

-Our current midwifery courses are fully accredited by the Baby Friendly Initiative (BFI) which sets standards to facilitate effective parent–baby relationships and choices regarding infant feeding.
+Our current midwifery courses are fully accredited with the UNICEF Baby Friendly Initiative with Sustainability (Gold Award) for Universities which sets standards to facilitate effective parent–baby relationships and choices regarding infant feeding.